dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-gcp-pubsub.md

 ## GCP Credentials

-The GCP Pub/Sub component uses the GCP Go Client Libraries and by default it authenticates using **Application Default Credentials** as explained in the [Authenticate to GCP Cloud services using client libraries](https://cloud.google.com/docs/authentication/client-libraries)
+Since the GCP Pub/Sub component uses the GCP Go Client Libraries, by default it authenticates using **Application Default Credentials**.
+This is explained further in the [Authenticate to GCP Cloud services using client libraries](https://cloud.google.com/docs/authentication/client-libraries) guide.

 ## Create a GCP Pub/Sub